mxw/mxawng/src/stuff/dance/index.md

   - mwwQCi91nsU
 ---

-i picked up dance as a craft after an ex-girlfriend cheated on me (putting it alongside other skills, like baking or [playing this song on the ukulele][uke], that i also gained after being cheated on).  nowadays i mostly dance house, some hip-hop, and very little choreo.
+i picked up dance as a craft while being depressed about an ex cheating on me (putting it alongside other skills, like baking or [playing this song on the ukulele][uke], that i also gained after being cheated on).  nowadays i mostly dance house.

 you can follow my dance insta if you want.  you could also not, that's a valid choice.